• Skip to primary navigation

 Hi there, I'm Megan!

 Welcome to Dollop of Dough!
-I'm a self-taught baker and professional recipe developer sharing traditional and allergy-friendly dessert and drink recipes that are easy to prepare for everyday occasions.
+I'm a self-taught baker and professional recipe developer based in Chicago.
+I created this blog to share simple baked goods and dessert recipes that are easy to prepare for everyday occasions.
 With each recipe, I hope to spark joy and inspire my community of dessert enthusiasts.

 Read more about Megan here!